Federated Neural Bandits: Theoretical Analysis

-Next, following similar footsteps as the analysis in \cite{wang2019distributed}, we separate all epochs into "good" epochs (intuitively, those epochs during which the amount newly collected information from all agents is not too large) and "bad" epochs (details in Appendix~\ref{subsubsec:definition:good:bad:epochs}), and henceforth separately upper-bound the regrets incurred in these two types of epochs.
-For good epochs (Appendix~\ref{subsec:regret:good:epochs}), we are able to derive a tight upper bound on the regret $r_{t,i}=h(x_{t,i}^*)-h(x_{t,i})$ in every iteration $t$ by making use of the fact that the change of information in a good epoch is bounded, and hence obtain a tight upper bound on the total regrets in all good epochs.
-For bad epochs (Appendix~\ref{subsec:regret:bad:epochs}), we make use of the result from Appendix~\ref{subsubsec:definition:good:bad:epochs} which guarantees that the total number of bad epochs can be upper-bounded.
-As a result, with the appropriate choice of $D=\mathcal{O}(T / (N \widetilde{d}))$, the growth rate of the total regret incurred in bad epochs is smaller than that in good epochs.
-Lastly, the final regret upper bound follows from adding up the total regrets from good and bad epochs (Appendix~\ref{subsec:regret:total}).
+Next, following similar footsteps as the analysis in \citet{wang2019distributed}, we separate all epochs into ``good'' epochs (intuitively, those epochs during which the amount of newly collected information from all agents is not too large) and ``bad'' epochs (details in App.~\ref{subsubsec:definition:good:bad:epochs}), and then separately upper-bound the regrets incurred in these two types of epochs.
+For good epochs (App.~\ref{subsec:regret:good:epochs}), we are able to derive a tight upper bound on the regret $r_{t,i}=h(x_{t,i}^*)-h(x_{t,i})$ in each iteration $t$ by making use of the fact that the change of information in a good epoch is bounded, and consequently obtain a tight upper bound on the total regrets in all good epochs.
+For bad epochs (App.~\ref{subsec:regret:bad:epochs}), we make use of the result from App.~\ref{subsubsec:definition:good:bad:epochs} which guarantees that the total number of bad epochs can be upper-bounded.
+As a result, with an appropriate choice of $D=\mathcal{O}(T / (N \widetilde{d}))$, the growth rate of the total regret incurred in bad epochs is smaller than that in good epochs.
+Lastly, the final regret upper bound follows from adding up the total regrets from good and bad epochs (App.~\ref{subsec:regret:total}).